Victor Vasarely: Life and work

 In October 1967, designer Will Burtin invited Vasarely to make a presentation to Burtin's Vision '67 conference, held at New York University.
 On 5 June 1970, Vasarely opened his first dedicated museum with over 500 works in a renaissance palace in Gordes (closed in 1996).
 A second major undertaking was the Foundation Vasarely in Aix-en-Provence, a museum housed in a distinct structure specially designed by Vasarely.
 It was inaugurated in 1976 by French president Georges Pompidou, two years after his death.
 The museum is now in a state of disrepair, several of the pieces on display have been damaged by water leaking from the ceiling.
 Also, in 1976 his large kinematic object Georges Pompidou was installed in the Centre Pompidou in Paris and the Vasarely Museum located at his birthplace in Pécs, Hungary, was established with a large donation of works by Vasarely.
 In the same decade, he took a stab at industrial design with a 500-piece run of the upscale Suomi tableware by Timo Sarpaneva that Vasarely decorated for the German Rosenthal porcelain maker's Studio Linie.
 In 1982, 154 specially created serigraphs were taken into space by the cosmonaut Jean-Loup Chrétien on board the French-Soviet spacecraft Salyut 7 and later sold for the benefit of UNESCO.
 In 1987, the second Hungarian Vasarely museum was established in Zichy Palace in Budapest with more than 400 works.

 He died age 90 in Paris on 15 March 1997.

 Legacy

+The original British cover for David Bowie's second album David Bowie (1969, also called Space Oddity) features Vasarely's work in the background.

+From 14 January - 23 April 2000, the Fundación Juan March, Madrid exhibited Vasarely, the first exhibition of his work exhibited in Spain.
+The exhibit included 47 paintings and drawings made between 1929 and 1988.
+The exhibit was also shown at the Centro Atlántico de Arte Moderno, Las Palmas de Gran Canaria (31 May - 16 July 2000) and Colegio Oficial de Arquitectos de Canarias, Santa Cruz de Tenerife (24 July - 9 September 2000).

 A new Vasarely exhibit was mounted in Paris at Musée en Herbe in 2012.

-The original UK cover for David Bowie's second album 'David Bowie' (1969) features Vasarely's work in the background.

 In 2019, a temporary exhibition of Vasarely's work titled Le Partage des Formes was displayed in the Centre Georges Pompidou in Paris.

 Inaugurated in July 2024, a permanent exhibition of Vasarely's work in the Arkas Collection is being displayed in the Arkas Art Center in Alaçatı.